 Allergy Treatment and Procedures in Beaumont, TX

 The initial step in the treatment of an allergy is an accurate diagnosis.
 It involves testing whether the patient’s symptoms are caused by an allergy and, if so, determining what triggers the allergy as accurately as possible.
 The resulting diagnosis will target the appropriate treatment or clinical intervention to allow avoidance of the allergic trigger which will help to eliminate or minimize symptoms.
+Dr. Boyd Herndon is an ENT specialist who is highly experienced in diagnosing and treating allergies.
+Call (409) 729-6401 to request an appointment at our ear, nose, and throat office in Port Neches, TX, just outside of Beaumont.

 An accurate diagnosis is obtained using a combination of approaches and tests that can include skin-pricks and blood tests to identify and confirm a diagnosis.
 Treatments can include: